 email@example.com.
 HoD s are kindly requested to nominate a new representative before the term of a previous member comes to an end; and to nominate a replacement, should a member go on sabbatical leave.

 This is necessary for the effective continuation of committee work such as review panel representation, and to achieve a quorum at meetings.

 Term of membership: Ordinary membership lasts until a departmental representative resigns, retires, or is replaced by the relevant HoD.

-nomination of examiners for research masters and doctoral degrees, is placed on the agenda via departmental postgraduate committee reports.
-Departmental reports in Senate format are submitted to Ms Megan Jantjies by email to
+Departmental PPC reports in Senate format.
+These reports are submitted to Ms Megan Jantjies by email to

 firstname.lastname@example.org, and copied to

 Tyg-PhD@sun.ac.za.
 No PPC report may be submitted unless the chair of the PPC has had the opportunity to approve its content.